-- 5.19 The standard approach is that a short visit is made to the TEI by the review team.
+5.19 The standard approach is that a short visit is made to the TEI by the review team.
 Elements of this may take place online, but it is likelier to be onsite and residential.
-It should normally last approx. 48 hours and will be built around attendance at a governors' meeting where possible and appropriate; but there will be flexibility depending on the nature of the TEI's training.
+A single-site visit should normally last approx. 48 hours and may be built around attendance at a governors' meeting where possible and appropriate; but there will be flexibility depending on the nature of the TEI's training.
 It may be necessary to visit more than one location, and review team members can subdivide if needed.
-Separate visits rather than just one may sometimes be necessary.
-The aim is to enable reviewers to sample the life of the institution at each of its centres, including teaching, worship and social time, and to meet (mainly in small groups): - the TEI principal (probably individually) - some other teaching, management and administrative staff - the Internal Quality Nominee - Students (varying year groups, and possibly some spouses/partners) - Home/training incumbents and placement supervisors - 5.20 To achieve the best possible mix of observation and conversations, the Senior Reviewer, TEI and MDT should work together in advance to design the programme for the visit.
-By the time the full PER documentation is prepared there should be a detailed timetable of events that the reviewers will observe and individuals and groups they will meet. - 5.21 The reviewers' visit programme should also build in time for reviewers to debrief, identify emerging findings and issues to feed back to the full team, and areas to explore further.
-There should also be space in the visit programme for the reviewers to dialogue with the TEI's principal and senior leadership if clarification is needed on particular issues.
+Separate visits may sometimes be necessary.
+The aim is to enable reviewers to sample the life of the institution at each of its centres, including teaching, worship and social time, and to meet (mainly in small groups):

-- 5.22 If Durham's Common Awards team is carrying out a QA review of academic programmes, this should as far as possible be joined up with the PER: the CA team's visit should take place at around the same time as the PER team's, and the TEI's briefing documentation should serve both purposes.
+- the TEI principal (probably individually) - some other teaching, management and administrative staff - the Internal Quality Nominee - Students (varying year groups, and possibly some spouses/partners) - Home/training incumbents and placement supervisors - 5.20 To achieve the best possible mix of observation and conversations, the Senior Reviewer, TEI and MDT should work together in advance to design the programme for the visit.
+By the time the full PER documentation is prepared there should be a detailed timetable of events that the reviewers will observe and individuals and groups they will meet. - 5.21 The reviewers' visit programme should build in time for reviewers to debrief, identify emerging findings and issues to feed back to the full team, and areas to explore further.
+There should be space in the visit programme for the reviewers to dialogue with the TEI's principal and senior leadership if clarification is needed on particular issues. - 5.22 If Durham's Common Awards team is carrying out a QA review of academic programmes, this should as far as possible be joined up with the PER: the CA team's visit should take place at around the same time as the PER team's, and the TEI's briefing documentation should serve both purposes.
 The CA team's visit takes place on a single day and is essentially an academic curriculum review day.
 It will be a planned series of interviews and conversations, as follows: - a) TEI senior management: to focus on any issues arising with the operation of the Durham-TEI partnership (financial, management, staff, partnership changes etc). - b) Representative sample of TEI students.
 Depending on the range of academic and ministerial tracks offered by the TEI this may need more than one meeting, but the normal expectation is that one meeting will suffice. - c) Meeting(s) with programme staff, to focus on curriculum and programme issues. - 5.23 At least one member of the PER team will join the Common Awards team for the above day of interviews.
-In addition, the PER and Common Awards review teams will liaise over evidence and emerging views so far as possible, facilitated by MDT staff, to produce as integrated a set of findings as possible.
-The two review teams will, however, produce separate reports. - 5.24 During the PER visit MDT staff will contact the principal to check if there are any issues arising from the conduct of the review.
-Any issues will be relayed to the Senior Reviewer.
-At any point MDT staff are available, should the TEI or reviewers wish to ask questions or raise concerns. - 5.25 There will be a conversation between the Senior Reviewer and the TEI principal to conclude the visit, and a final debrief for the PER team, facilitated by MDT.
-Based on that debrief, MDT staff will write a short provisional outline of main findings for agreement by the PER team and for the information of the TEI.
-This should normally go to the TEI principal within I week of the end of the review visit.
+In addition, the PER and Common Awards review teams will liaise over evidence and emerging views, facilitated by MDT staff, to produce as integrated a set of findings as possible.
+The two review teams will, however, produce separate reports.